aidangollan/aidangollan/README.md

 📈 **GPA:** 3.89

 ## 🚀 About Me
-I'm a passionate software engineer with a strong foundation in computer science, data analysis, and software development.
-I have honed proficiency in SQL, Tableau, and Python through diverse projects and have managed real-world data, effectively communicating results to peers and professors.
-I'm proficient in a wide array of programming languages and technologies, and I'm always eager to learn more.
-I am currently the Founder of DataLume, a startup dedicated to delivering efficiency improvements and waste reduction solutions to local businesses.
+I'm a passionate web developer with a strong foundation in computer science, mathematics, and software development.
+I am profeccient in Python, React, SQL, and CSS.
+I'm comfortable in a wide array of programming languages and technologies, and I'm always eager to learn more.
+I am currently a full time student, also working at [Sample Serve](https://www.sampleserve.com/) part time as a software development intern.

 ## 🎯 Experience
+- **Sofware Development Intern** at Sample Serve (January 2023 - Present)
-- **Undergraduate Researcher** at MSU Mathematics Department (August 2023 - Present)
+- **Undergraduate Researcher** at MSU Mathematics Department (August 2023 - December 2023)
-- **Founder** at DataLume (June 2023 - Present)
+- **Founder** at DataLume (June 2023 - December 2023)
-- **Contracted Software Developer** at Eyeuno (June 2023 - July 2023)
-- Founder / CEO at DataLume (June 2023 - Present)

 ## 🛠️ Skills
 ![Python](https://img.shields.io/badge/-Python-333333?style=flat&logo=python)